billtrust/iam-docker-run/README.md

 You can mount additional volumes by `-v` or `--volume`, which is passthrough to the `docker -v` argument.
 These are additive with the source code volume mount (if specified) and the docker in docker mount.

+### Assigning additional capabilities

+You can assign additional capabilities to a container by using `--cap-add`, which is passed through to the `docker --cap-add` argument.

 ### Overcoming SELinux with volume mounts

 If you are running SELinux and experience permission denied issues when mounting volumes, specify the `--selinux` argument, which will alter the dockr run volume mount argument so that the volume is readable.